Two-way sparsity for time-varying networks, with applications in genomics: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Tom Nowakowski, Alex Pollen, Aparna Bhaduri, and Aaron Diaz, for helpful discussions, insightful comments and useful advice throughout this project, and for providing early access to the data.
+We are grateful to Aaron Diaz, Tom Nowakowski, Alex Pollen, and Aparna Bhaduri, for helpful discussions, insightful comments, and useful advice throughout this project, and for providing early access to the data.
 The work of the first author was supported by the MRC grant MR/P014070/1.
-The work of the second and third author was supported by the Alan Turing Institute under the EPSRC grant EP/N510129/1 (Turing award numbers TU/B/000082 and TU/B/000081 respectively), and part of it was completed when the second author was a Senior Lecturer at University College London.
+The work of the second and third author was partially supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1.